 Making data easy to understand is the core of BI programs.
 While quickly analyzing data doesn’t come naturally for many people, a data visualization tool can present it in a way that enables almost anyone to quickly absorb it, helping them make more informed decisions as a result.

-Usually, data visualization software is a feature of business intelligence tools, which come with extensive data visualization features that allow you to view the data in several different ways.
+Usually, data visualization software is a feature of BI tools, which come with extensive data visualization features that allow you to view the data in several different ways.
 No matter what needs to be displayed, there are always options to present it conveniently.

 An added benefit of BI software data visualizations is they can help improve interactions with people outside of the company, such as partner companies, vendors, investors or prospective clients.
 Presenting vital information in an easy-to-digest manner makes your presentations more compelling.

 Data visualization software is used by a growing number of companies.
 According to a recent study by Forbes, only 30.6 percent of companies across industries have a BI adoption or penetration rate of 41 percent or greater.

 However, this number is only set to increase.
 In a study by Zion, the global BI market will be worth $26.5 billion by 2021.
 To get ahead of the curve, check out our recommendations for increasing BI adoption in your company.